-Our group is involved in the FORCA-G experiment performed in the group of Franck Pereira at SYRTE (CNRS, Observatoire de Paris, UPMC).
-The experiment aims at performing high precision measurements of the Casimir-Polder and gravitational interactions between neutral atoms and a massive dielectric mirror.
+Our group has been involved in the FORCA-G experiment, in the group of Franck Pereira at SYRTE (CNRS, Observatoire de Paris, UPMC), aiming at high precision measurements of the Casimir-Polder and gravitational interactions between neutral atoms and a massive dielectric mirror.

-We are also working on theoretical developments on the Casimir-Polder interaction and its consequences for atoms, molecules or nano-particles, in free space or in the vicinity of a surface.
+We have also worked on theoretical developments on the Casimir-Polder interaction and its consequences for atoms, molecules or nano-particles, in free space or in the vicinity of a surface.
 In particular, atoms or molecules can be used as local probes of the vacuum as it is modified when they are placed above nanostructured surfaces .

 Casimir-Polder forces in optical lattices : FORCA-G